eZmaxinc/eZmax-SDK-go/docs/CustomWordPositionWordResponse.md

 SetSWord sets SWord field to given value.

-### GetObjWordPositionOccurence
+### GetAObjWordPositionOccurence

-`func (o *CustomWordPositionWordResponse) GetObjWordPositionOccurence() []CustomWordPositionOccurenceResponse`
+`func (o *CustomWordPositionWordResponse) GetAObjWordPositionOccurence() []CustomWordPositionOccurenceResponse`

-GetObjWordPositionOccurence returns the ObjWordPositionOccurence field if non-nil, zero value otherwise.
+GetAObjWordPositionOccurence returns the AObjWordPositionOccurence field if non-nil, zero value otherwise.

-### GetObjWordPositionOccurenceOk
+### GetAObjWordPositionOccurenceOk

-`func (o *CustomWordPositionWordResponse) GetObjWordPositionOccurenceOk() (*[]CustomWordPositionOccurenceResponse, bool)`
+`func (o *CustomWordPositionWordResponse) GetAObjWordPositionOccurenceOk() (*[]CustomWordPositionOccurenceResponse, bool)`

-GetObjWordPositionOccurenceOk returns a tuple with the ObjWordPositionOccurence field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAObjWordPositionOccurenceOk returns a tuple with the AObjWordPositionOccurence field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetObjWordPositionOccurence
+### SetAObjWordPositionOccurence

-`func (o *CustomWordPositionWordResponse) SetObjWordPositionOccurence(v []CustomWordPositionOccurenceResponse)`
+`func (o *CustomWordPositionWordResponse) SetAObjWordPositionOccurence(v []CustomWordPositionOccurenceResponse)`

-SetObjWordPositionOccurence sets ObjWordPositionOccurence field to given value.
+SetAObjWordPositionOccurence sets AObjWordPositionOccurence field to given value.